aws-quickstart/cdk-eks-blueprints/docs/addons/vpc-cni.md

 False
 ```
 # Validation
-To validate that vpc-cni add-on is running, ensure that the pod is in Running state
+To validate that vpc-cni add-on is running, ensure that the pod is in Running state.

 ```
 $ kubectl get pods  -n kube-system|grep aws-node